Deciphering black hole phase transitions through photon spheres: Introduction

 In addition to being reflected in the quasinormal modes of dynamic perturbations, the thermodynamic phase transitions of black holes can also be revealed through the properties of the photon sphere.
 Previous research has revealed that plots of thermodynamic quantities (e.g., temperature or pressure) against the photon sphere radius exhibit oscillatory behavior during a first-order phase transition.
 This behavior, however, disappears at the critical point, indicating a direct link between black hole phase transitions and the photon sphere~\cite{Wei:2017mwc}.
 Further investigations suggest that the changes in the photon sphere radius may serve as an order parameter for characterizing black hole phase transitions~\cite{Wei:2018aqm}.
 Similar results have been observed in other black holes~\cite{Xu:2019yub,Du:2022quq,NaveenaKumara:2019nnt,Li:2019dai,Zhang:2019tzi,Kumar:2024sdg}.

 The photon sphere of a black hole, a manifestation of strong gravitational effects, is intrinsically linked to its shadow, as directly observed by the Event Horizon Telescope.
-Investigating black hole thermodynamics from a gravitational perspective is an intriguing subject.
-Inspired by this perspective, we extend our team's prior work by further exploring the relationship between black hole thermodynamic phase transitions and the photon sphere in the context of black holes exhibiting quantum anomalies.
-These anomalies violate conventional thermodynamic scaling laws, with first-order phase transitions occurring both below and above the critical point.
+Investigating black hole thermodynamics from a gravitational perspective remains a compelling subject to research.
+Inspired by this perspective, we further explore the relationship between black hole thermodynamic phase transitions and the photon sphere in the presence of quantum anomaly.
+This anomaly intrinsically modifies the scaling behavior and leads to a breakdown of conventional scaling relations, with first-order phase transitions occurring both below and above the critical point.

 The outline of the paper is as follows.
 In Sec.~\ref{Sec:2}, we explore the thermodynamics and phase transition for the static spherical charged black hole with trace anomaly, and obtain the coexistence curve from Maxwell's equal area law.
 In Sec.~\ref{Sec:phs}, we investigate the photon sphere and explore its relationship with black hole phase transitions.
 The last section is devoted to the conclusion and discussion.